slatedocs/slate/source/includes/getting-started.md

 You’re almost there!
 Assuming you’ve had no problems so far, now you’ll need to construct a route and import it into the SDK.

-But first, let’s register a listener so we know when the route changes!
+But first, let’s register a [RouteStateListener](https://foxtrotsystems.github.io/android-sdk-javadoc/io/foxtrot/android/sdk/state/RouteStateListener.html) so we know when the route changes!
 This uses the same pattern as the ErrorStateListener.
 Here’s how to implement one:

 ```java
 public class YourRouteStateListener extends RouteStateListener {